SpaceX COTS Demo Flight 1: Additional payloads

 The Falcon 9 carried a small number of nanosatellites to orbit as well.
 Included were a total of eight cubesats including the first U.S. Army nanosatellite, Space and Missile Defense Command — Operational Nanosatellite Effect, or SMDC-ONE, for a 30-day mission, and two 3U buses, the CubeSat Experiment (QbX), provided by the U.S. National Reconnaissance Office, also expected to remain in orbit for only 30 days.

 One of the weight ballasts inside the Dragon spacecraft was a metal barrel containing a wheel of French Le Brouère cheese.
 This cheese is produced in Bulgnéville, Vosges.
 It was packed as a joke, and references the Cheese Shop sketch from Monty Python's Flying Circus.
 The barrel's lid was pasted with an image from the poster for the 1984 spoof film Top Secret!.
-SpaceX's CEO did not reveal the identity of the cargo during the post-splashdown news conference, for fear of the joke overshadowing the company's accomplishments.
+SpaceX's CEO Elon Musk did not reveal the identity of the cargo during the post-splashdown news conference, for fear of the joke overshadowing the company's accomplishments.